 This series will include an approximately 10-minute “quick-bit” YouTube video and a corresponding blog post article.

 Most Recent Episodes:

-We hope you all enjoyed our last “Tea with Emily” Facebook Live Stream.
-If you missed our “Getting Excited for the New Homeschool Year!“ in August, you can find a recording by scrolling through our Facebook or direct links on our past events page.
+We hope you enjoyed our last “Tea with Emily” Instagram Live Stream.
+If you missed our “Build Your Library/Back to Homes School Q&A“ last month in June, you can find a recording by scrolling through our Instagram, or direct links on our past events page.

 Our Build Your Library Instagram page regularly posts pictures and insider info about projects I’m currently working on or what I’m doing with my kids.

 Although not 100% exclusively Build Your Library related, our Arrrgh Schooling YouTube channel has videos about books and homeschooling, but let’s be honest, it’s mostly books.
 If you want to see what I’m reading, join my Arrrgh Booked Book Club.
 This month we’re reading How to Sell a Haunted House by Grady Hendrix!
 Or if you want ideas for books to read (either for you or your children), you will indeed find something useful!

 You can also stay subscribed to our email list and browse our monthly newsletters.